Wounded Warrior Events

 15th Annual Wounded Warrior Snowfest

-SAVE THE DATE!!!
-Our 15th Annual Wounded Warrior Snowfest will be March 5 – 8, 2020 and will allow Warriors & their families to enjoy 4 days of skiing or snowboarding and family activities at Jiminy Peak Mountain Resort in Hancock, MA.
-With the support of STRIDE’s adaptive programs, veterans will learn how to overcome the challenges of injury and enjoy independence and freedom through sport.
+SAVE THE DATE!!
+Our 15th Annual Wounded Warrior Snowfest will be held on March 5 – 8, 2020 and will allow Warriors & their families to enjoy four days of skiing or snowboarding and family activities at Jiminy Peak Mountain Resort in Hancock, MA..
+With the support of STRIDE’s adaptive programs, veterans will learn how to overcome the challenges of injury and enjoy independence and freedom through recreational activites.

 Wounded Warrior Weekend